Build your investment theses, one lens at a time

-Moatery turns your stock research into structured theses, refined through the lenses of Buffett, Munger, Graham, Lynch, Howard Marks, and Li Lu — so you build conviction, not noise.
+Moatery turns your stock research into structured theses, refined through the lenses of Buffett, Munger, Graham, Lynch, Howard Marks, and Li Lu — so you build conviction instead of chasing noise.

 Six investor lenses, one disciplined process